This site is no longer in use. We have re-branded to Bloomsbury Institute – please visit bil.ac.uk

 1. 'I cannot quite finish my assignment on time.
 I can get it ready to submit by a few days after the submission deadline.
 What should I do?'

 If you are enrolled on a University course, you can submit any piece of work up to 7 calendar days after the deadline.
 However, the mark will be capped at 40% i.e. however good the work is, the maximum mark you can receive is 40%.
 If you are enrolled on an HND course, you have three calendar days following the deadline to submit and receive a grade capped at a ‘Pass’.
 This penalty is imposed because you have gained an unfair advantage by submitting late.

 2. 'I have come down with the flu and with the assignment submission date fast approaching, I know I will not be able to submit on time.
 What should I do?'

 It may be possible for students to agree an extension to submit their coursework up to a maximum of 2 weeks after the deadline.
 This only applies in the case of first submission opportunities; it does not apply to second ‘resit’ opportunities.

 To apply for an extension, students should make a request via the Student Self-service Portal (SSP) with any relevant supporting documentation.
-You will be notified of the decision by the Module Leader upon submission.
+You will be notified of the decision by the Academic Adminisrator responsible for your course.

 3. 'A member of my family has very recently become seriously ill and I am the only carer.
 I have assignments and exams coming up very soon.
 I don’t want to give up my studies.
 I just need to put off the work for now and catch up later.
 What should I do?'